rossedward-arch/ml-generative-energy-design/learning_roadmap/01__foundation/03_note_python.md

     # Concatenate the string parts, enclosing 'unusual_material' in quotes
     print("'" + str(unusual_material) + "' is not a standard allowed material.")
 ```

 ### 🧠 Coin Flip Streak: A Practical Application of List Manipulation and Iteration

-The "**Coin Flip Streak**" problem from "**Automate the Boring Stuff with Python**" is a goodd exercise for practicing list generation, iteration, and conditional logic.
+The "**Coin Flip Streak**" problem from "**Automate the Boring Stuff with Python**" is a good exercise for practicing list generation, iteration, and conditional logic.
 It highlights how even seemingly simple patterns can appear frequently in random data.

 Problem Summary: Simulate 100 coin flips (`H` or `T`), then check if there's a streak of 6 identical flips.
 Repeat this 100 times and calculate the percentage of experiments with a streak.